DIY Herbarium under $15!

 1. Carefully press your cuttings in between two sheets of white paper and place heavy books or other weights on top.
 Leave to dry out for 3-7 days depending on your climate.

-2. Arrange your specimens on the A3 sheet of cardboard.
+2. Then arrange your specimens on the A3 sheet of cardboard.
 If you are placing several specimens in the one frame, it looks best when the bottoms of the stems line up but you can arrange these however you like.

 3. Carefully glue all the specimens in place using the craft glue and a paintbrush.